tmelot2/go-json-parser/readme.md

 ## Progress

 - Parser works!
-It's still a bit limited, but it works.
 - Supported types: Object, array, string, int, float
-- Parsed data is type `any`, including sub-objects & arrays.
-You must cast data as you pull it out.
-Looking at solutions to this.
+- Parsed data is of type JsonValue, which you can use to pick out typed data.
 - There are unit tests for the lexer & parser, which will continue to be expanded.

+## Todo

+- Currently, to use, you call parser.ParseJson(fileData).
+This requires the entire file is loaded into memory.
+Bad for big files!
+	[ ] Refactor to use a streaming reader, maybe make a JsonParser class that recieves the exernal methods